-As Spinoza said “Technology is neither good nor bad, nor is neutral”, which means to me that technology is only a tool which can fulfil opposite intentions and desires.
-For instance, social media is both a source of inspiration and a facilitator for short communication but also in the extreme case a mirror of an insecure society in need for celebrities and social reconnaissance.
+As Spinoza said, “Technology is neither good nor bad, nor is neutral”, which means to me that technology is only a tool which can fulfil opposite intentions and desires.
+For instance, social media is both a source of inspiration and a facilitator for short communication but also, in the extreme case, a mirror of an insecure society in need of celebrities and social reconnaissance.

-However, what is important for me is to observe that technologies have defined new optimistic communities composed of various people, reunited because of the hope and interest they have on technologies.
+However, what is important for me is to observe that technologies have defined new optimistic communities composed of various people reunited because of the hope and interest they have in technology.

 What is your chief enemy of creativity?

-As I was doubtful on how to respond, I asked the machine learning that I had previously crafted, with its response saying “traditional computers” which I think says a lot about what I fed this algorithm with!
+As I was doubtful about how to respond, I asked the machine learning that I had previously crafted, with its response saying “traditional computers,” which I think says a lot about what I fed this algorithm with!

 You couldn’t live without…